What is Mavenclad used for in MS?

 Assessment during treatment

-Once you've started treatment you'll have tests to monitor white blood cell levels at three and seven months in year one, before you start treatment in year 2 and again at three and seven months in year two.
-No additional monitoring is required in year 3 and 4.
+Once you've started treatment you'll have tests to monitor white blood cell levels at three and seven months in year one, before you start treatment in year teo and again at three and seven months in year two.
+No additional monitoring is required in year three and four.

 For more information see the manufacturer's Patient Information Leaflet.